alinorozi/RL-Quadcopter/README.md

 *Teach a Quadcopter How to Fly!*

-In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!
+In this project, I have designed an agent to fly a quadcopter, and then trained it using a reinforcement learning algorithm of choice!

 ## Project Instructions